CleverNucleus/WheatsoneBruteForce/README.md

 # WheatsoneBruteForce
 Calculates the ideal resistances in a wheatstone bridge for a specific scenario.

-Made for RGU Stage 3 (Sem 1) EN3500 Prabhu coursework report to simulate a pre-tuned variable resistor and double check resistor values.
+Made for Stage 3 (Sem 1) coursework report to simulate a pre-tuned variable resistor and double check resistor values.

+#### *Note: this repo is now archived.
+All information that has the potential to cause doxxing has been removed.*